t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

 ## Installation

 1. Download the Painkiller Linux server package [here](https://www.moddb.com/games/painkiller/downloads/painkiller-linux-server-164-full-openspy).
-This pack already has a modified `pkserver` binary that advertises its servers to OpenSpy.
+This pack already has a modified `pkserver` binary by XDavidXtreme with the following features:

+    - gamespy.com was replaced with openspy.net.
+    - Fixed the "%s" symbols vulnerability that could crash the server.
+    - "+map" (sets the initial map) and "+port" options now correcly override config.ini parameters.
+    - Added "-cfg" option like in the "Painkiller.exe" Windows binary to indicate a custom config.ini file.
+    - Added "-lscripts" option like in the "Painkiller.exe" Windows binary to indicate a custom LScripts.pak.
+    - Cfg.ServerMaps now update properly during the server initiation (Cfg:Load and Tweak:Load were removed from the binary).
+You no longer need to indicate a maplist in both Cfg.ServerMaps{Gamemode} (for example, Cfg.ServerMapsCTF) and Cfg.ServerMaps.
+Only indicating maplist in Cfg.ServerMaps{Gamemode} will be enough.

     !!!
 Note

+        The binary accepts the "+" plus and the "-" minus options.
+The order of options is important.

+        The "+" plus options can be in any order but before the "-" minus options.

+        The "-" minus options depend on the order which Linux server reads them and they have to be in specific order.

+        "-lscripts" is the first one read, so it is always at the end.

+        Example:

+        ```
+        pkserver +interface 192.168.0.106 +private +port 3456 +map DM_Sacred -cfg conf12.ini -lscripts PKPlus12.pak
+        ```

+    !!!
+Note
-        If you want to use clean official packages, they can be downloaded [here](https://www.patches-scrolls.com/painkiller.php).
+        If you want to use clean official packages (not recommended), they can be downloaded [here](https://www.patches-scrolls.com/painkiller.php).
 In this case, you'll need an extra step of replacing all the GameSpy instances in a binary or modifying an `/etc/hosts` file which is described in the [GameSpy to OpenSpy](gamespy-openspy.md) guide.

 2. Connect to your server and upload the archive with an FTP program like Total Commander or `scp` to a Linux directory, for example, `/opt`.